Orthoepy. Modern spelling standards. Basic orthoepic rules of the modern Russian literary language. Moscow State University of Printing Arts

 Rules for pronunciation of combinations with an unpronounceable consonant

-Features of the pronunciation of words of foreign origin
+Peculiarities of pronunciation of words of foreign origin

 Orthoepic norms cover the phonetic system of the language, i.e. the composition of phonemes distinguished in the modern Russian literary language, their quality and changes in certain phonetic positions.

-In the usual colloquial pronunciation, there are a number of deviations from orthoepic norms.
-The sources of such digressions are often native dialect (pronunciation in one or another dialect of the speaker) and writing (incorrect, literal pronunciation corresponding to spelling).
-So, for example, for natives of the north, a stable dialect feature is okane, and for southerners, the pronunciation of [g] fricative.
-Pronunciation in place of the letter g at the end of the genus. pad. adjectives sound [r], and in place of h (in words, of course, what) the sound [h] is explained by the “letter” pronunciation, which in this case does not coincide with the sound composition of the word.
+In ordinary colloquial pronunciation, there are a number of deviations from orthoepic norms.
+The sources of such deviations are often the native dialect (pronunciation in one or another dialect of the speaker) and writing (incorrect, letter pronunciation corresponding to spelling).
+So, for example, for natives of the north, a stable dialect feature is okanye, and for southerners - the pronunciation of the [g] fricative.
+Pronunciation in place of the letter g at the end of gender. pad. adjectives, the sound [g], and in place of h (in words, of course, that) the sound [h] is explained by the “literal” pronunciation, which in this case does not coincide with the sound composition of the word.
 The task of orthoepy is to eliminate deviations from literary pronunciation.

-In the history of the Russian literary language, by the beginning of the 20th century, the orthoepic norm practically prevailed over local pronunciations.
-So, the dialectal pronunciation on o disappeared: “young”, “good” instead of the literary “young”, “kharasho”, etc. “fields”, “seas” instead of “field”, “sea” - in the center, etc. But there are especially many cases when it is impossible to confidently say which of the options for the literary language is “correct”.
+In the history of the Russian literary language, the orthoepic norm had practically prevailed over local pronunciations by the beginning of the 20th century.
+Thus, the dialectal pronunciation on o has disappeared: “young”, “good” instead of the literary “maladoy”, “kharasho”, etc. Nevertheless, some dialectisms are stable, for example, the firm pronunciation of the sound “ch” in the west and in the east, the pronunciation “fields”, “sea” instead of “field”, “sea” - in the center, etc. But there are especially many cases when it is impossible to say with confidence which of the options for the literary language is “correct”.
 At the moment, Russian orthoepy has not yet been fully established and continues to develop.

-At the beginning of the 20th century, Moscow pronunciation, preserved in old Moscow families, was considered the “correct” Russian pronunciation.
-However, by that time it became clear that this pronunciation was in many ways behind the times, and later, with the diffusion and migration of ethnic groups in Moscow, it became archaic for Moscow as well.
-Therefore, every day new ones are created and old norms in orthoepy disappear and change, this process is influenced by life itself, a living language and a changing culture.
+At the beginning of the 20th century, the Moscow pronunciation, preserved in old Moscow families, was considered the “correct” Russian pronunciation.
+However, by that time it became clear that this pronunciation in many ways lags behind life, and later, with the diffusion and migration of ethnic groups in Moscow, it became archaic for her.
+Therefore, every day new norms in orthoepy are created and old norms disappear and change; this process is influenced by life itself, a living language and a changing culture.

-In the history of the literary language, the following are possible:
+In the history of a literary language the following are possible:

 maintaining the old norm;